 Homework Club

-If your child finds it difficult to work at home, we provide an after school homework club, which runs on Mondays, Tuesdays, Wednesdays and Fridays from 3:30 to 4:00pm, ensuring the pupils have a quiet place to work, access to resources and help when required.
+If your child finds it difficult to work at home, we provide an after school homework club, which runs on Mondays, Tuesdays, Wednesdays and Fridays from 3:30 to 4:15pm.
+This allows pupils to complete their homework in a quiet environment and access to resources and help when required.
 Staff are available to go through issues with homework and to address any concerns or misconceptions.